Dutton Park State School: Description

 Block B is a timber-framed, highset open-air annexe teaching building with a Dutch-gable roof and long sides facing north and south.
 The building has a north-facing verandah (now enclosed) accessing three, southern classrooms.

 The Boys and Girls interwar concrete toilet blocks are two, highly intact, symmetrical, single storey toilet blocks that are located at the north and southeast site boundaries, respectively.
 They have well composed elevations comprising concrete plinths, in-situ concrete walls with high openings with timber batten screens, and hipped roofs.
 The Boys Interwar Concrete Toilet Block is larger and rectangular with its long sides facing northeast and southwest.
 The Girls Concrete Toilet Block is also rectangular with its long sides facing north and south.
 Each has a front entry accessed by concrete stairs with metal pipe railings and balustrades.
 Original access openings are to the short sides of the blocks, although these have been boarded over along the back entries.

 The school grounds are well-established, with sporting facilities including a large playing field occupying the western half of the school site.
-Mature fig trees (Ficus benjamina) and cocos palm trees (Syragrus romanzoffiana) stand along the western, Annerley Road boundary of the site.
+Mature fig trees (Ficus benjamina) and cocos palm trees (Syagrus romanzoffiana) stand along the western, Annerley Road boundary of the site.